-- Line Number: Space 3(b).
-Line Heading or Description: Date and Nation of First Publication of This Particular Work.
-Incorrect information: May 1, 2004 / United States of America.
-Corrected information: Space 3(b) should have been left blank.
-Explanation of correction: The work has not been published. - 1802.8(B)(3C) Space C: Clarifying Information in the Basic Registration, Providing Missing Information, or Reflecting Changes or Events That Have Occurred Since the Basic Registration Was Made
+1802.8(B)(3) Space C: Clarifying Information in the Basic Registration, Providing Missing Information, or Reflecting Changes or Events That Have Occurred Since the Basic Registration Was Made

-As mentioned above, a supplementary registration may be used If the applicant intends to clarify the information that appears in the basic registration, to provide missing information that should have been included in the application for basic registration, or to reflect changes that have occurred since the registration application was made submitted to the U.S. Copyright Office (other than a change in the ownership of the copyright).
-In such cases,), then the applicant should provide the following information in space C of Form CA:
+As mentioned above, a supplementary registration may be used to clarify the information that appears in the basic registration, to provide missing information that should have been included in the registration, or to reflect changes that have occurred since the registration was made (other than a change in the ownership of the copyright).
+In such cases, the applicant should provide the following information in space C of Form CA:

-- In the space marked Line Heading or Description, The applicant should provide the heading for identify the relevant section of portion of the basic registration where the basic registration thaterror appears.
-This information should be amplified provided in the space marked Line Heading or Description.
-If the spaces on the certificate of registration are numbered one tothrough nine, the applicant also should also provide identify the space where the error appears by providing the relevant number in the space marked "Line Number."
+- In the space marked Line Heading or Description, the applicant should provide the heading for the relevant section of the basic registration that should be amplified.
+If the spaces on the certificate of registration are numbered one to nine, the applicant should also provide the relevant number in the space marked "Line Number."
 (If there are no numbers on the certificate of registration, the Line Number space may be left blank.) - In the space marked "Amplified Information and Explanation of Information" the applicant should provide a clear and succinct statement of the information that should be added to the registration record.

 In addition, the applicant may provide a brief explanation for the amplification.
-37 C.F.R. $\S 201.5(c)(1)(vi)(C)$